dotnet/docs/docs/framework/whats-new/index.md

 Touch keyboard support enables focus tracking in WPF applications by automatically invoking and dismissing the touch Keyboard in Windows 10 when the touch input is received by a control that can take textual input.

-In previous versions of .NET Framework, WPF applications can't opt into the focus tracking without disabling WPF pen/touch gesture support.
+In previous versions of .NET Framework, WPF applications can't opt in to the focus tracking without disabling WPF pen/touch gesture support.
 As a result, WPF applications must choose between full WPF touch support or rely on Windows mouse promotion.

 **Per-monitor DPI**